Table of Contents

 Changing your registered office

 Whilst there is a legal requirement to maintain your RO in the country of company formation, you can change the address whenever you like.
-This means that you do not have to keep the same address that you provide when you set up your company.
+It’s easy to change your registered office, and it’s free of charge.

-It’s also very easy to change your registered office, and it’s free of charge.
-The board of directors needs to resolve to change the name, after which you would also need to complete form AD01 and send it to Companies House within 14 days of the change taking place.
-Companies House will also update your address details on public record and notify HMRC of the change.
+The board of directors need to agree to change the address and then deliver form AD01 to Companies House within 14 days of the change taking place.
+Companies House will also update your address details on the public register and then notify HMRC of the change.

-NOTE: documents can still be validly served to the old registered office for 14 days following the change made at Companies House.
+Statutory documents can still be validly served to the old registered office for 14 days following the change made at Companies House.

 Keeping records at your registered office